-There was one appeal related to undergraduate admissions for 2023 entry, which fell within the remit of the present report as it related to reasonable adjustment and disability.
-The appeal was not upheld.
+There was one appeal related to undergraduate admissions for 2024 entry, which fell within the remit of the present report as it related to reasonable adjustment and disability and was sent to the College.
+However, the appeal related to the candidate's Faculty interview not College interview, and the appeal was not upheld.

-5. Equalities objectives set for the 2023-24 academic year
+5. Equalities objectives set for the 2024-25 academic year